 Enable debug log

-If you want to better understand why the plugin is not working as expected, you may want to enable (debug) logging.
+Usage If you want to better understand why the plugin is not working as expected, you may want to enable (debug) logging as follows.

-If you’d like to see more than the latest 1.000 debug entries, you can still enable debugging in WordPress and expect all log lines being written to the default WordPress debug log.
+When you choose to keep the logs locally then please be aware that without further configuration the plugin will only keep the most recent 500 log items whilst the tail of the log is continuously truncated.
+If you’d like to see more than the latest 500 debug entries, you can still enable debugging in WordPress and expect all log lines being written to the default WordPress debug log.
 You can do this by changing the following line in the wp-config file

 define( 'WP_DEBUG', false );

 define( 'WP_DEBUG_LOG', true );